nrk-necro/Pathway-Static-RAG-Application-with-Streamlit-UI/README.md

 ## Features

-- Real-time document indexing from local directories, Google Drive, or Microsoft SharePoint
-- Ask questions with or without RAG (Retrieval-Augmented Generation)
+- Ask questions with or without RAG  from static documents in local directory(Retrieval-Augmented Generation)
 - Search indexed documents with customizable filters
 - List all indexed documents with metadata
 - Summarize multiple texts
-- Display basic statistics about indexed documents

 ## How It Works